37 Watt Street, Southside, Glasgow.

 This photograph was taken after alterations in 1940.
-The pub was named after the proprietor Alexander MacDonald who held the licence until the end of the great war.
+The pub was named after the proprietor Alexander MacDonald who held the licence until the end of the Second World War.

 John Callaghan behind the bar.